ashritha465/github-profile-search-web-app/README.md

 **To create a GITHUB CLONE** - Create a web app to clone the github application.
 **With the following Requirements :**
-Create functionality to list the repository names of a user.
+1)Create functionality to list the repository names of a user.
-Create functionality to find the user and repository.
+2)Create functionality to find the user and repository.
-List the files in the repository.
+3)List the files in the repository.